FAQs

 Why Heritage Coffee Roasters?

 With a background as a barista, GREAT tasting coffee is our passion!
 We got tired of settling for store-bought commercial coffee that left us jittery and feeling toxic!
 Enter the homesteading lifestyle and we were on a new path to finding better quality coffee!
 Other coffees we tried were either too acidic or bitter, so we researched and tested various regions and roasts - finding that we really enjoyed chocolate nuttier notes that are brought out in medium-medium dark roasts.
-This roast level leaves a smooth, well-balanced cup of coffee that isn't acidic or bitter.
+This roast level offers a smooth, well-balanced cup of coffee that isn't acidic or bitter.
 So we roast what we like best, and our customers have LOVED those same notes and roasting profiles too!
 Win-Win!

 Do you have organic coffee?